 Address: 7050 Turtle Lake Twsh 46, Walker, MN 56484

 Many people visiting Walker come just for the Moondance Jam.
-Held every July, the Moondance Jam is a classic rock festival held at the 300-acre Moondance Events Grounds.
-The 2023 dates are already scheduled, so make sure to book your lodging as soon as possible, as local hotels will sell out quickly!
+Held every July, the Moondance Jam is a classic rock festival at the 300-acre Moondance Events Grounds.
+The 2023 dates are already scheduled, so book your lodging as soon as possible, as local hotels will sell out quickly!

 As one of the top events in the Leech Lake area, it brings people from nearby cities such as Akeley, Benedict, Laporte, Ah-gwah-ching, Whipholt, and Hackensack.